EdelCorbett/CREATE-DREAMS/README.md

 ![Create Dreams logo](assets/images/logo4.png)

-A website for party balloons, decorations and party hire business
+A website for a balloons decorations and party hire business, so customers can veiw the decorations the business can create and the items they have available to hire.

 ## Goal